2.3 Network properties setting

 b) change current directory to download folder which includes demo configuration file.

 Users can set the parameters, download and upload data by using the following command.
-The TLS10GCdemo commands and their usage will be displayed, as shown in Figure 7‑1.
-Detailed information about each command is described in topic 8.
+The TLS10GCdemo commands and their usage will be displayed, as shown in Figure 26.
+Detailed information about each command is described in Topic 8 Command Details.

 command> setip ddd.ddd.ddd.ddd

 This command is used to set FPGA’s IP address in dotted-decimal format.
-The default FPGA’s IP address is 192.168.7.42.
-Users can input setip command followed by a valid IP address, as shown in Figure 7‑1.
+The default FPGA’s IP address is 192.168.11.42.
+Users can input setip command followed by a valid IP address.

 command> setport ddddd

 This command is used to set the static port number of FPGA in decimal format.
 By default, the FPGA’s port number is set to be dynamic.
 Dynamic ports range from 49152 to 65535.
-Users can enable dynamic port again after specifying a port number by using “setport dynamic” command, as shown in Figure 7‑1.
+Users can enable dynamic port again after specifying a port number by using “setport dynamic” command.

 command> setmac hh-hh-hh-hh-hh-hh